 There is this story of a corporate CEO and his wife who were travelling by car.
 They stopped for refuelling and to get something to drink.
 While the husband went inside to get a cold drink, the wife was actively engaged in conversation with the pump attendant.

-What is the hype on morning routines that there are so much written about it?
-The Internet is full of ideas and variations of what constitute good routines.
+Morning routines, is it important or just a hype?
+The Internet is full of ideas and variations of good routines.
 Many great entrepreneurs and leaders cite their morning routine as a large contributor to their success.
 There are even books written solely on this subject.

 Compounding interest – is this the greatest mathematical discovery in human history?
 I have always been fascinated by the concept and power of compounding.
 In financial terms, compounding refers to the process of earning the returns on principal (the original amount you invested) plus the return that was earned earlier.